sleepymalc/sleepymalc/README.md

 * University of Michigan majored in CoE CS & LSA Math (Honor Math Program)
 * UM-SJTU Joint institute majored in ECE

-as a junior student.
+as a senior student.
 I'm currently working on the theory of GNN and DL, and also the fast graph algorithm in TCS.

 ## 🦾 Skills